-It should include all other relevant information, including details on the consultation process, how and where to find more information, and the process moving forward.
+Your letter should include all other relevant information, including details on the individual consultation process, how and where to find more information, and the process moving forward (more on that later).

 What makes an at risk of redundancy letter important?